-The purpose of this Letter of Agreement is to fulfill requirements of Article 32 Section A of the Master Agreement and to meet the requirements of Section 1280c of the Michigan Revised School Code.
+The purpose of this Letter of Agreement is to fulfill requirements of Article 32 Section A of the Master Agreement and to meet the requirements of SIG V. I.

-I. COMMON PROVISIONS

-- A. Required Meetings and Professional Development beyond those scheduled in district calendar - 1.
-All teachers and, where practicable, itinerant staff are required to participate in eighty (80) hours of professional development or the required number of hours determined for each year of the grant.
-For Association members not assigned full-time at the Priority school, these professional development requirements will be prorated according to percentage of time assigned to the Priority school. - 2.
-For this professional development, when conducted outside the regular workday and outside the district calendar, KEA members will be compensated at the rate of \$25 per hour.
-Timesheets and attendance will be kept and members must sign in and out to be compensated. - 3.
-Meetings for staff held before and/or after school during the school year that focus on the analysis and use of data to inform and monitor student progress to determine interventions, shall be compensated at the curriculum rate, plus benefits. - a.
+- I. COMMON PROVISIONS - A. Required Meetings and Professional Development beyond those scheduled in district calendar - 1.
+All teachers and, where practicable, itinerant staff are required to participate in an average of eight hours of professional development per month during the school calendar or the required number of hours determined for each year of the grant.
+For bargaining unit members not assigned full-time at the designated school, these professional development requirements will be prorated according to percentage of time assigned to the designated school.
+Schedule of dates for all PD shall be provided to staff no later than 30 work days prior to said PD. - b.
+For this professional development, when conducted outside the regular workday and outside the district calendar, KEA bargaining unit members will be compensated at the \$25 per hour.
+Timesheets and attendance will be kept and members must sign in and out in order to be compensated.
+KPS agreed KEA to KPS Bargaining Tentative Agreement 8/19/2018 48 8/19/2018 3:28:57 PM verbally on 7/24/18 to accept language specifying a rate of \$25.00 per hour. - c.
+Meetings held after school that focus on the analysis and use of data to inform monitor student progress and determine interventions that are not a part of the agreed upon calendar will be compensated at the rate of curriculum rate, plus benefits. a. - a.
 ILC and KRESA coaching debriefs shall occur during the work day.
-Substitutes will be required for coaching session unless a teacher advised principal at the beginning of the year.
-They may meet during their plan time for coaching (paid at curriculum rate) and/or meet before or after the teacher work day (paid at curriculum rate).
-A teacher shall not be required to be videotaped for coaching or the grant without permission. - b.
-Per Article 6 Section B the District shall strive to maintain adherence to a calendar that has no more than 2.5 hours per week. - 4.
-Participation in professional development approved by the principal and/or Leadership Team will result in the award of PD hours through KALPA.
-The Leadership Team will meet monthly.
-Members of the leadership team at Washington and Woodward shall earn a stipend of 5% percent of BA Base.
-Members of the Northeaster leadership team shall earn \$25.00 per hour for team work.
+Substitutes will be required for coaching sessions unless a teacher advised principal at the beginning of the year.
+They may meet during their plan time for coaching (paid at curriculum rate) and/or meet before or after the teacher work day (paid at the curriculum rate).
+A teacher shall not be required to be videotaped for coaching or the grant without permission.

-- 5. Meetings required by the SIG grant that involve teacher release time during the work say shall schedule substitute teachers early i.e. ILC, PLC, KRESA Debrief, Leadership.
-This will help establish a positive culture and climate and support academic achievement in the school. - 6.
+- b.
+Per Article 6 Section B the District shall strive to maintain adherence to a calendar that has no more than 2.5 hours per week. - d.
+Participation in professional development approved by the principal and/or Leadership Team will result in the award of DPPD hours documented and verified in KALPA.
+The Leadership Team will meet monthly as part of the school improvement team.
+The members of Leadership Team will receive \$25.00 per hour for team work. - e.
+Meetings required by the SIG grant that involve teacher release time during the work day shall schedule substitute teachers early i.e. ILC, PLC, KRESA Debrief, Leadership.
+This will help establish a positive culture and climate and support academic achievement in the school. - f.
 Article 6, Section C shall apply.
 Therefore, staff shall not be requested to attend meetings during their duty-free lunch periods.

-B. Operational flexibility for professional development

-The district calendar for professional development and contractual provisions for summer training shall be followed to the greatest extent possible in order to meet the requirements of the School Improvement Grant V. If needed, training over the summer will not exceed five days or equivalent and pad at rate in A.2.
+B. Operational flexibility for professional development The district calendar for professional development and contractual provisions for summer training shall be followed to the greatest extent possible in order to meet the requirements of the School Improvement Grant V. If needed, training over the summer will not exceed five days or equivalent and paid at rate in A.2.
 (Above).
 The days will be scheduled as described in Article 32 Section E. The content of such professional development and summer training will be in support of the building school improvement plan/unpacking tool.